 Not everyone who has the bacteria becomes ill, however, so it is possible to spread the infection unknowingly.

-Direct contact: If someone has the bacteria on their hands and touches someone else, the germs can be transferred to the other person.
+Direct contact: Someone who has the bacteria on their hands touches someone else, transferring the germs to the other person.

 Indirect contact: The germs can stay alive for quite a while on surfaces, such as bedside tables, elevator buttons, doorknobs, telephones, and even clothing.
-People who have the bacteria on their hands touch these objects, which are then touched by other people.
-The bacteria are then picked up by others and may be left behind on other surfaces that they touch.
+People with the bacteria on their hands touch these objects.
+Others then touch them.

 - Watery diarrhea (at least three bowel movements per day for two or more days).
 Diarrhea caused by C. difficile has as particular odor.

 If the infection progresses and becomes more severe, there may also be: